Borg vs McEnroe: Casting

-In May 2016, Sverrir Gudnason and Shia LaBeouf were cast as Björn Borg and John McEnroe, respectively.
+In May 2016, Sverrir Guðnason and Shia LaBeouf were cast as Björn Borg and John McEnroe, respectively.
 In an interview with Variety at the 2016 Cannes Film Festival, LaBeouf was excited about the script and working with Scandinavian directors, stating, "They make better movies.
 Scandinavian film making is different.
 It's a different pace, a different relationship between the crew—the bonds are different".

 Stellan Skarsgård had been cast as Borg's coach Lennart Bergelin, which is his first role in a Swedish film in several years.
 Tuva Novotny and Robert Emms had joined the cast as Mariana Simionescu and Vitas Gerulaitis, respectively.

 Filming

 The filming began in August 2016, and took place in Gothenburg, Prague, London, and Monaco.
 Filming also took place in Borg's hometown of Södertälje, where he grew up, and started playing tennis as a child.
 The production has recreated the Studio 54 nightclub at a studio in Gothenburg.
-The tennis arena Štvanice in Prague, stands in for the Centre Court arena in Wimbledon, London, where they shot the finals of the 1980 Wimbledon Championships.
+The tennis arena at I. ČLTK Prague in Štvanice, Prague, stands in for the Centre Court arena in Wimbledon, London, where they shot the finals of the 1980 Wimbledon Championships.
 Gudnason described that he felt "a huge sense of authenticity, when I [he] and Shia walked from the changing room to what [was] supposed to look like the Centre Court arena, before hundreds of extras".

-In October, the first set photos of Sverrir Gudnason and Shia LaBeouf as Björn Borg and John McEnroe, respectively, were released.
+In October, the first set photos of Sverrir Guðnason and Shia LaBeouf as Björn Borg and John McEnroe, respectively, were released.